 MSBDFA promotes the viability and expansion of all small businesses in Maryland.
 It has a focus on businesses owned by economically and socially disadvantaged entrepreneurs.

-MSBDFA uses include working capital, supplies and materials, machinery and equipment acquisition, land acquisition or real estate improvements.
-Other uses include the purchase of an existing franchise, construction or renovation and franchise fees or obtaining bid, performance and payment bonds for contracts, which receive the majority of their funding from federal, state, local government, or regulated utilities.
+MSBDFA uses include working capital, supplies and materials, machinery and equipment acquisition, acquisition of real estate, and leasehold improvements.
+Other uses include the purchase of an existing business or obtaining bid, financing of contracts, which receive the majority of their funding from federal, state, local government, or regulated utilities.
 MSBDFA can also provide bid, payment, and performance bid, payment, and surety bonds.

 MSBDFA clients include all small businesses unable to obtain adequate business financing on reasonable terms through normal financing channels.